 (a) Overview-(1) In general.
-This section and §§ 1.171-2 through 1.171-5 provide rules for the determination and amortization of bond premium by a holder.
+This section and §§1.171-2 through 1.171-5 provide rules for the determination and amortization of bond premium by a holder.
 In general, a holder amortizes bond premium by offsetting the interest allocable to an accrual period with the premium allocable to that period.
 Bond premium is allocable to an accrual period based on a constant yield.
-The use of a constant yield to amortize bond premium is intended generally to conform the treatment of bond premium to the treatment of original issue discount under sections 1271 through 1275.
-Unless otherwise provided, the terms used in this section and §§ 1.171-2 through 1.171-5 have the same meaning as those terms in sections 1271 through 1275 and the corresponding regulations.
-Moreover, the provisions of this section and §§ 1.171-2 through 1.171-5 apply in a manner consistent with those of sections 1271 through 1275 and the corresponding regulations.
-In addition, the antiabuse rule in § 1.1275-2(g) applies for purposes of this section and §§ 1.171-2 through 1.171-5.
+The use of a constant yield to amortize bond premium is intended to generally conform the treatment of bond premium to the treatment of original issue discount under sections 1271 through 1275.
+Unless otherwise provided, the terms used in this section and §§1.171-2 through 1.171-5 have the same meaning as those terms in sections 1271 through 1275 and the corresponding regulations.
+Moreover, unless otherwise provided, the provisions of this section and §§1.171-2 through 1.171-5 apply in